sushihangover/sushihangover.github.io/source/_posts/2016-01-11-playscript-and-msbuild-project-type-guids.markdown

 - visual studio
 - xamarin studio
 - playscript
+- ProjectTypeGuids
 ---

 Within the [PlayScriptRedux/PlayScript.Addin](https://github.com/PlayScriptRedux/PlayScript.Addin) there are two project guids defined for PlayScript and ActionScript projects.

+These are the Project Types, *not* the unique ProjectGuid, i.e:

+	<ProjectTypeGuids></ProjectTypeGuids>

-Note: I do not know a single authoritative source for Project GUIDs, seems like it *should* be Microsoft, but I can not find a master published list on their website.
+> Note: I do not know of a single authoritative source for Project Type GUIDs, seems like it *should* be Microsoft, but I can not find a master published list on their website.

 ####Highlighted below (PlayScript & ActionScript):